snozbot/fungus/Docs/fungus_lua/lua_script.md

 # LuaScript {#lua_script}

 The LuaScript component provides an easy way to run Lua scripts in your scene.
-You can create a LuaScript object via (Tools > Fungus > Create > LuaScript).
+You can create a LuaScript object via (Tools > %Fungus > Create > LuaScript).

 ![LuaScript](fungus_lua/lua_script.png)